stromatolith/peabox/tutorial/content_of_tutorial.md

 - lesson 4c: more visualisation
 - lesson 4d: efficient EA fine tuning - yes, but after decluttering our head and program (via outside definitions / OOP)

+### lesson 5: a real-world test function and some object-orientation
+Frequency modulation (FM) can yield very complex signals, and if more than a few oscillators are involved, those signals can take the form of deterministic chaos.
+Here we consider a finite piece of output from three nested sine functions.
+It is an interesting optimisation problem to search the right combination of amplitudes and frequencies to match a given signal sample.
+How well the two curves match can be seen very easily when they are plotted in the same diagram.
+The combination of the problem's nastiness along with the ease of solution quality judgement for a human eye make this a very helpful test case for the experimental researcher of optimising algorithms.

+Statistics are for algorithm fine-tuning.
+Easily visualised test problems are important long before that, in the phase when you still work creatively with new ideas in quick sequence, they allow you to track the algorithm behaviour on the fly, whether it stays in random search mode, stagnates, or tends to special types of low-quality optima.
+In this tutorial lesson the test problem is implemented in three different versions.
+The solution plots are made using Matplotlib.
+DIfferent EAs are thrown at the problem.

+- lesson 5a: implementing the problem producing fragmented code which is difficult to maintain
+- lesson 5b: an object-oriented implementation easy to use and lowering the risk of future coding errors
+- lesson 5c: different EAs tested on the FM-synthesis problem

+(About FM synthesis: You probably know these cheesy synthesizer sounds having been used a bit too much in the music of the 80s.
+What was hip at that time, played a substantial role in the cheesiness of the sounds and ended up in cheap mass production and under many Christmas Trees of the 90s were FM-synthesizers.
+The "FM" in FM-synthesizer stands for frequency modulation and describes the revolutionary way of sound synthesis.
+What was revolutionised?
+Before that, electrical sounds were created (e.g. inside a Hammond organ) by "additive" and "subtractive" synthesis, meaning you add (linear superposition) sine (or sawtooth or similar) waves from several oscillators and then loop the result through a low-, band-, or high-pass filter or any combination, so the filters diminish or block (subtraction) part of the signal's frequency band.
+Frequency modulation begins if you drop the restriction on addition and subtraction and allow any other form of signal interaction like multiplication, division, and function nesting.
+The simplest form of a signal multiplited with a waveform is you standing in front of your hifi system and turning the volume up and down regularly.
+The simplest form of nesting (a sine of a sine) is these North American police sirenes.)